 The Liberty Arts Foundation raised $62,000 to commission this statue of Slaughter.

 The Great Americans Project

 Former Liberty Mayor Greg Canuteson initiated The Great Americans Project to celebrate and honor men and women in American history.
 Through private fundraising, the project has brought two life-sized bronze statues to historic downtown since 2013.
-The project board plans to continue introducing more Great American sculptures in the coming years.
+The Great Americans Project Board of Directors plans to continue introducing more sculptures in the coming years.

 Statue of George Washington

 The first Great Americans Project statue was unveiled in June 2013 at a park on the corner of Lightburne and Mill streets.
 The life-size bronze sculpture of George Washington stands proudly atop a pedestal, pointing the way to William Jewell College.

 Location: Corner of Mill and Lightburne Streets